-Deep sea fishing boats for sport fishing sail regularly out of nearby Morro Bay, to the South, and to the North at San Simeon, where nestled in the rolling green hills of the Santa Lucia Mountains is world-famous Hearst Castle.
+Deep sea fishing boats for sports fishing sail regularly out of nearby Morro Bay, to the South, and to the North at San Simeon, where nestled in the rolling green hills of the Santa Lucia Mountains is world-famous Hearst Castle.

 This magnificent estate of 165 rooms and 127 acres of gardens, terraces, pools, and walkways commands a stunning view of the Pacific Ocean and the hills and valleys of San Luis Obispo County, and is a must see to experience.

-Getting to Cayucos is an easy 224-mile scenic drive from Los Angeles. and 232 from anywhere in the San Francisco are.
+Getting to Cayucos is an easy 224-mile drive from Los Angeles. and 232 from San Francisco.
 So next time you are looking for a weekend getaway, explore Cayucos.